Toto20087/symmetry-showcase-app/docs/REPORT.md

 **Additional Effort Investment:**

 - Could have met basic requirements in: ~3-4 days
-- Actual time invested: ~2 weeks
+- Actual time invested: ~1 week
 - Additional features/architecture: ~65-70% of total development time

 This represents a strong commitment to the "Maximally Overdeliver" value - not just checking boxes, but building a production-ready application.